Salierimra/Project_Chess_game/README.md

 ## Key Questions
 - Which openings give me the best results?
 - Which openings give me the worst results?
-- Do my results depend on the date?
+- Do my results depend on the date(month)?
 - Do my results depend on the time of day?
 - How does my rating evolve over time in classical, rapid, and blitz formats?
 - What is the ELO distribution of my opponents?